sematext/docs/docs/logs/rsyslog.md

 ### UDP

-If you're using Logsene application token for authentication, specify the LogseneFormat template in your *action* line.
+If you're using Logs App token for authentication, specify the LogseneFormat template in your *action* line.
 The host you'll connect to is **logsene-syslog-receiver.sematext.com** or **logsene-syslog-receiver.eu.sematext.com** (if using Sematext Cloud Europe):